 What I like about it is that it’s a great option for not only mid handicaps but it’ll still work for beginners and high handicap golfers.
 Hell, you could even use it as you work your way down to the low handicap range.

 It does come with some adjustable weights to give you the ball flight you’re after.
 If you put the heavier weight at the back it’ll raise the launch angle and give more of a draw bias.
-The opposite if you put the heavier weight towards the front (only 2 adjustments keep things simple).
+The opposite when you put the heavier weight towards the front (only 2 adjustments keep things simple).

 You can also adjust the loft.
 If you have an average swing speed you can get the 10.5-degree option and adjust the loft to 11 or 12 degrees to see what works best for your swing.